Arcanfel/content-bot/README.md

 - https://github.com/iwasrobbed/Down

 ## Commands
--	`swift package generate-xcodeproj` to generate the xcode proj
+- `swift package generate-xcodeproj` to generate the xcode project
 - `swift build` to compile the code
 - `swift run` to run the compiled